-According to the Florida Department of Education, all Florida institutions of higher education must welcome students with disabilities.
-Students with documented disabilities who are registered with the student accessibility office must be provided with services from that office.
+According to the Florida Department of Education, all students attending Florida institutions of higher education with documented disabilities are eligible to receive accommodations and accessibility services.
 These services must be provided in both the face-to-face environment as well as in the online environment.
 Along with a student’s documented need, several laws have been enacted to ensure that students with disabilities are given the needed services provided by the institution’s student accessibility office.

 The two laws that specifically relate to the provision of accessibility services from the institution’s disability office include the Americans with Disabilities Act (ADA) 1990 and Rehabilitation Act of 1973.